 The Dental Implant Process

 A surgeon first places the titanium root form into your jawbone.
 During the recovery process, your body integrates the form into the jawbone by encasing it in new bone material.
-After you have healed, Dr. Price will create a crown that looks and feels like your own natural tooth, and no one will be able to tell you have an implant.
+After you have healed, Dr. Price will create a crown that looks and feels like your own natural tooth, and no one will be able to tell that you have an implant.

 Dental Implants Prevent Facial Collapse